LOADING ...

 He us one and all

-Many a patient to pay
+Many a forgot to pay

 Altho' doc's fees were

-But Old Doc Brown didn't seem to
+But Old Doc didn't seem to mind

-He didn't send out bills
+He even send out bills

-His ambition was to find
+His only ambition was to

 It seems, sure cures for and ills